AutomatedProcessImprovement/waiting-time-backend/README.md

 Use `docker_install.bash` to install Docker in production.

+**NB**: AppArmor causes problems with Docker, see more at https://forums.docker.com/t/can-not-stop-docker-container-permission-denied-error/41142.
+It may interfere with the container management and block the access to containers, so a root user can't stop or remove running containers.
+The solution is provided in the link.

 ## Local development

 Use `run_dev.bash` script to start from scratch.
 It does the following: